adobe/coral-spectrum/coral-guide/manual/overview.md

 * iOS 7+
 * Android 4.4+

-## Open Development
+## Backwards Compatibility

-Since 2012, Coral Spectrum has been an open development project driven by a group of dedicated engineers from various teams across the company.
-Coral Spectrum will always remain an open project, with the goal of becoming public open source in the near future.
-All are welcome to contribute.
+Coral Spectrum ships by default a compatibility package to support the CoralUI 3.x way to register elements `Coral.register`.
+Custom Coral components using Custom Elements v0 are therefore still supported although we highly encourage to migrate to Custom Elements v1 as it'll become the Web standard.